-TIP: If you are looking for more tips for exploring the Old Faithful area, make sure to also check our detailed guide to the Upper Geyser Basin (Old Faithful area).
+TIP: If you are looking for information on what to do at Old Faithful, make sure to also check our detailed guide to the Upper Geyser Basin (Old Faithful area).
 There’s so much more to this area than just Old Faithful itself and it’s well worth spending some extra time to explore other geysers and geothermal features!

 Back in 1870, three explorers from the Washburn Expedition traveled down Wyoming’s Firehole River, where they came across the spectacular sight of an erupting geyser.
 After studying it for some time, a member of the expedition party – Nathaniel Langford – named the geyser Old Faithful.
 This name was given due to the regularity of its eruptions.

 The first geyser ever to be named, the Old Faithful continues to erupt at regular intervals to this day.
 Now a must-see attraction, Old Faithful – along with the hundreds of other geysers and geothermal features of the region – gave rise to the establishment of the Yellowstone National Park in 1872.